Tevin-Isaac/Vehicle-Parking-System/README.md

 `dfx deploy dfinity_js_backend && dfx generate dfinity_js_backend`
 `dfx deploy dfinity_js_frontend`

-## Steps to Be able to succesfully Rent a Farm Section
+## Steps to Be able to succesfully Rent a Vehicle Parking
 After You Login using Internet Identity at the Top Right Dropdown we have a dropdown showing the Principal.
 This is needed so as to Transfer ICP to the wallet.Using the browser Incognito you could Login as different user.

-The Address intended to make a Rent Farm Section(Rent Action), Should follow this steps below to Transfer ICP :
+The Address intended to make a Rent Vehicle Parking(Rent Action), Should follow this steps below to Transfer ICP :

 Transfer ICP:
 `dfx ledger transfer <ADDRESS>  --memo 0 --icp 1000 --fee 0`